-The Specification Team must deliver at least one Milestone to demonstrate progress and solicit feedback.
-Milestones may be incomplete.
-For example, designated Compatible Implementations will not necessarily pass milestone builds of the TCK in their entirety.
-Subsequent Milestones should, however, demonstrate progress.
-Later Milestones may be referred to as Release Candidates.

-Milestones should be staged for limited distribution to key stakeholders to solicit feedback.
-The delivery of at least one Milestone must coincide with engagement in a successful Progress Review.
+The Specification Team must deliver at least one Milestone Build to demonstrate progress and solicit feedback.
+Milestone Builds may be incomplete (for example, designated Compatible Implementations will not necessarily pass Milestone Builds of the TCK in their entirety).
+Subsequent Milestone Builds should, however, demonstrate progress.
+Later (feature complete) Milestone Builds may be referred to as Release Candidates.
+Milestones Builds should be staged for limited distribution to key stakeholders to solicit feedback.